Fantasy Tribes Rules

 The following roster compositions are permitted after tribe swaps:

-- 3 MVPs, 1 active draft pick, 1 exiled draft pick
+- 3 MVPs, 1 active draft picks, 1 exiled draft pick

 - 2 MVPs, 3 active draft picks, 1 exiled draft pick (default)